🇺🇸 THIS IS THE CURRENT TEST (2025) — EFFECTIVE OCT 20, 2025 · 128 QUESTIONS · 20 ASKED · 12 TO PASS · FREE 🇺🇸

 🦅

-Free study guide · All 128 official USCIS questions · No account needed
+The latest version · All 128 official USCIS questions · Free, no account needed

 128Total Questions